-Buy Custom-Roasted Full-Caf Artisan Coffee Here!
+Buy Custom-Roasted Full-Caf Artisan Coffee Here

 Current Single Origin List in Alphabetical Order

-Burundi Bourbon FTO
+Burundi Kayanza Coop Bourbon Varietal

-Burundi lies just south of Rwanda and shares the same terroir and capability to produce world class coffee.
+Burundi lies just south of Rwanda and shares the same terroir and capability to produce world class, high-grown (1800-2200 MASL) coffee.
 It also shares a sad history of the same ethnic violence as Rwanda without the worldwide attention.
 Nevertheless, important improvements in the coffee industry recently have yielded some hope for lifting its people from poverty and providing us with some really excellent coffee.
 In spite of the current political unrest, they produced some coffee that can stand proud next to the best Rwandans and Kenyans.
 I estimate the SCAA cupping score on this lot at 90 points with a profile similar to our Rwanda offering below: brown sugar, raisin, baking spices and mild citrus with a touch of black tea-like astringency.
-I recommend a medium roast to get the best range of flavors, but you can emphasize brightness at a lighter roast or mute it by going darker.
+I recommend a lighter-medium roast to get the best range of flavors, but you can emphasize brightness at a lighter roast or mute it by going darker.
 It’s delicious as espresso, drip, or press.
 Beautiful coffee!

 Classic Latin American Blend